-At Postscript, we strive to be as transparent as possible with shops about how our pricing works.
+At Postscript, we strive to be as transparent as possible with our merchants about how our pricing works.
 After thorough research and conversations with partners and customers, we determined a usage-based plan offers shops the flexibility needed to adapt to their industry throughout the year.
-With a usage-based approach to pricing, shops only pay for what they use and what they send.
+With our usage-based approach to pricing, you:

 In this article, we discuss carrier fees and how they fit into the billing process.

 What Are Carrier Fees?

-Carrier fees are small surcharges that mobile carriers (e.g. Verizon, AT&T, T-Mobile, etc.) apply to both incoming and sent messages.
+Carrier fees are small surcharges that mobile carriers (e.g. Bell, AT&T, T-Mobile, etc.) apply to both incoming and sent messages.
 Carrier fees will differ based on the type of messages sent (i.e., SMS vs. MMS) and the phone number sending the message (i.e., a toll-free number or a short code).
 Postscript does not support sending MMS outside of the United States.

 Carrier fees cover the costs associated with the increase in commercial text messaging across carrier networks.
-We've included a breakdown of carrier fees below.
-At this time, Carrier Fees are only applicable when sending to recipients in the United States and Canada.
+At this time, carrier fees are only applicable when sending to recipients in the United States and Canada.
 You can view these fees by country, carrier, message type, and sending number type below.
-Learn more about international sending costs (outside of the US and CA) here.

 |Short Code||Toll-Free Number|